 How We Pasteurize Eggs

-- The eggs are then submerged in all-natural water bath, where computer-controlled temperature zones monitor and assure accurate pasteurization.
+- The eggs are then submerged in a water bath, where computer-controlled temperature zones monitor and assure accurate pasteurization.

-- The combination of time and temperature heats the eggs in their shells to the exact temperature needed to destroy all bacteria, exceeding established food safety standards—without cooking the egg.
+- The combination of time and temperature heats the eggs in their shells to the exact temperature needed to help destroy bacteria, to effectively and safely manage the risk from Salmonella—without cooking the egg.

 - After pasteurization, the eggs are sealed with an FDA-approved, food-grade wax coating to prevent contamination and preserve product freshness.

-- After pasteurization, the eggs are dried, cooled, and then stamped with a , which identifies them as pasteurized by the Safest Choice™ precision-pasteurization process.
+- After pasteurization, the eggs are dried, cooled, and then stamped with a , which identifies them as pasteurized by the Safest Choice® precision-pasteurization process.

 - The newly marked safe eggs are packaged in retail or foodservice packs, dated, labeled, and stored under refrigeration below 45°F.